Inflatable rescue boat: Crewperson Certification

-The IRB Crewman course is equivalent to the national unit of competency PUA30319 Crew Small powercraft in a rescue operation.
+The IRB Crewperson course is equivalent to the national unit of competency PUA30319 Crew Small powercraft in a rescue operation.

 Competition

 IRBs are used for water cover during ocean sports, such as ocean swims, surf carnivals and triathlons.
 But during the winter months they are put to the test when clubs from around the state and nationally compete against each other by racing IRBs in a number of events: see IRB racing.